Kander: UX Strategy to Launch a Scalable Salesforce Consultancy Site

 To align the site experience with their needs, I anchored the UX strategy around a lean but focused persona: Maya.
 Her goals, concerns, and expectations informed the site’s hierarchy, tone, and structure—ensuring we weren’t just presenting a vendor, but positioning Kander as a reliable, long-term partner built to scale with the business.

-The Solution: Designing a Digital Presence Worth Trusting
+The Solution: Redesigning a Digital Presence Worth Trusting

 Our approach focused on three priorities: